 To get to Manuel Antonio, you have a couple of different options: Bus or taxi/Uber.

-To take the bus, you can probably guess you're going to go through Quepos (since it's the closest town to the national park).
-Again, head to the bus station across the street from the Tracopa Station.
+To take the bus, you're going to go through Quepos (since it's the closest town to the national park).
+Again, head to the bus station across the street from the Tracopa Station in Uvita.
 Jump on the bus heading north and it'll be around a two-ish hour ride.

 Once you're in Quepos, you will need to catch an Uber/taxi to the national park (it's about five miles away, so it shouldn't be too expensive).
 We prefer Uber over taxi if there's one available because they tend to get you a better rate.